diegoponceg/PDF-Sentiment-Classify/README.md

     this is the one you will be using throughout

 Use the terminal:

-start with python3 command then drag DownloadPDF
+create a directory with the file [cd "filepath] start with python3 command then drag DownloadPDF

 First document to run is the DownloadPDF.py